Back up and restore data

 ON (ALL TABLES);

-The following example restores one of all tables from the database sr_hub
+The following example restores one of all tables from the database sr_hub in the snapshot sr_all_backup.

 RESTORE SNAPSHOT sr_all_backup